Send Me an Angel

 The birth process was always the hardest, and the most painful necessary transition into the new body.
 The first years went quickly as they always went through the ritual of learning to walk and talk and understand their environment and how to use the body.

 As soon as he reached 6 years of age, he knew two things.
 The first was that he was now a she and her name was Eliza.
 The second was that these parents were not any better.

-The very first beating she received from her father, was a signal that this time, she would fare better.
-When her mother shed her body when Eliza was 7, she’d begun losing her memories of the before.
+The very first beating she received from her father, was the point where she knew.
+When her mother shed her body shortly after Eliza’s seventh birthday, she’d begun losing her memories of the before.
 The last moment before she lost communication with everyone was shortly after her Mother’s passing.

 He sat at the table and poured himself another and watched her, conflicted.
 He cried and he mourned and he begged for forgiveness and he prayed to have her returned and he offered his daughter in exchange.
-When he received no response, Eliza knew that he sought to sacrifice her anyway, because he thought that any slim chance of getting her back was better than the chance he had right then.
+When he received no response, Eliza knew that he sought to sacrifice her anyway, because he thought that any slim chance of getting her back was better than what he’d ended with.
 But when he looked at Eliza, he knew he couldn’t and he cried again for his soul mate.